IanMadlenya/MRAE/README.md

 The code directory provides everything to perform the implementation of mean-reverting portfolios from scratch, meaning from data retrieval, to machine learning utilization, and strategies set up.

-For a matter of size, only the clean file of log-returns appears in the clean data directory.
-Raw files may be provided upon request.

-Other necessary files to generate results are included in the various directories.

 # Preview of results
 Analysis were based on 151 financial return series from Euro stocks over the period [2004-2016].
 - Below is a typical result from returns series reconstruction using autoencoders.